World Encephalitis Day: 2015

 The focus of World Encephalitis Day 2015 was to improve early diagnosis and treatment of encephalitis.
 Webinars hosted by leading experts in encephalitis were live streamed across five continents – each of which focused on a different form of encephalitis.

 Support came from Olympic swimmer Rebecca Adlington who shared her sister's story and ended with a concert featuring Britain's Got Talent finalist Aliki Chrysochou, an ambassador with The Society, who performed in the Awakenings concert at Liverpool's Everyman Theatre.

-Once again, supporters of the Society share their stories to raise awareness among the public and health professionals.
+Once again, supporters of the charity share their stories to raise awareness among the public and health professionals.

 2016

-To celebrate The Society's annual theme, The Year of the Narrative, World Encephalitis Day 2016 featured a short film, digital art and photography competition, inviting supporters to create a piece of artwork that showed the world “what it needs to know about encephalitis.”
+To celebrate Encephalitis International's annual theme, The Year of the Narrative, World Encephalitis Day 2016 featured a short film, digital art and photography competition, inviting supporters to create a piece of artwork that showed the world “what it needs to know about encephalitis.”
 The winners of each category came from the U.S. and Italy and were invited to an [ exhibition] at the Saatchi Gallery in December of that year.

-The Society also encouraged supporters to share their stories with the media and wear items of red clothing on February 22 and share their photos on social media using the hashtag, #RED4WED.
+The charity also encouraged supporters to share their stories with the media and wear items of red clothing on February 22 and share their photos on social media using the hashtag, #RED4WED.